 On August 31, the CRTC administratively renewed the licence for CJRT-DR-1 to April 30, 2012.

 On April 23, the CRTC administratively renewed the broadcasting licence for digital radio programming undertaking CJRT-DR-1 until August 31, 2012.

 Al Kingdon, former Director, Sales and Marketing at JAZZ91 FM was now with Durham Radio in a sales capacity.

-Written by Bill Dulmage, Kate George, Pip Wedge - Updated January, 2013
+Bill Dulmage, Kate George, Pip Wedge - Updated July 2013